HassanAMZ/PoctionBlog/data/blog/google-analytics/custom-report-for-facebook-ads-in-ga4.md

 embedId: 'null'
 ---

-To track the traffic acquisition for Facebook ads on GA4 for iOS14+ users using custom reports in google analytics 4, we will walk through the steps to create a custom report and filter the data to view the trasnactions and analyze the performance of the FB Ad campaigns.
+To track the traffic acquisition for Facebook ads on GA4 for iOS14+ users using custom reports in google analytics 4.
+In this article, we will walk through the steps to create a custom report and filter the data to view the trasnactions and analyze the performance of the FB Ad campaigns.

 ![Cover Image](/static/blog/00006.png)